The United Nations recognizes 51 Small Island Developing States. They are generally grouped by geographic region as shown below:

 But even taken together as a group, the total emissions of all these small islands is minimal–less than 1 percent of the global total.

-What is clear is that small island states should focus on preparing for the extreme weather and the other hazardous impacts of the changing climate: in other words adaptation.
-Reducing their already miniscule emissions of greenhouse gases–mitigation–is simply a costly waste of time.
+What is clear is that small island states should focus on preparing for the extreme weather and the potentially dangerous and life-threatening impacts of the changing climate; in other words strengthening their resilience and their abililty to cope with hurricanes, cyclones, storm surge and drought.
+Reducing their already miniscule emissions of greenhouse gases–mitigation–is simply a costly waste of time and resources.

 And time is a luxury the small island developing states do not have.